 - a.
 The City may take advantage of opportunities to retire outstanding debt early if financially beneficial to do so.
 High interest, tax supported debt shall be given priority consideration for early debt repayment. - b.
-For debt that was originally approved for Debt Servicing through the Capital Funding Formula, aAs debt is retired and debt servicing costs decrease, the City will rebalance the Capital Envelope Funding Formula by reallocating the dollars to tax supported funded capital projects (PAYG) or lifecycle replacement reserves. - c.
-Conversely, aAs additional debt is borrowed, Council may choose one of the following financing strategies: - a.
+For debt that was originally approved for Debt Servicing through the Capital Funding Formula, as debt is retired and debt servicing costs decrease, the City will rebalance the Capital Funding Formula by reallocating the dollars to tax supported funded capital projects (PAYG) or lifecycle replacement reserves. - As additional debt is borrowed, Council may choose one of the following financing strategies: - a.
 Service the debt through the Capital Funding Formula.
 The Capital Funding Formula will be rebalanced by reducing PAYG and Lifecycle replacement reserves in an amount equal to the annual debt servicing requirement.
-Due to the nature of the re-balancing, the process stabilizes the City's municipal tax rates, or-
+Due to the nature of the re-balancing, the process stabilizes the City's municipal tax rates, or - b.
 Increase the general tax base in an amount equal to the annual debt servicing requirement.
-This additional budget will be included as part of the general municipal tax levy, unless otherwise directed by Council, and will not form part of the Capital Funding Formula but rather will be reported as a separate line item.and debt servicing costs increase, the City will rebalance the Capital Envelope by reducing the dollars to tax funded capital projects.
-Due to the nature of the re-balancing, the process stabilizes the City's municipal tax rates.
+This additional budget will be included as part of the general municipal tax levy, unless otherwise directed by Council, and will not form part of the Capital Funding Formula but rather will be reported as a separate line item.
 As the debt is retired, the municipal tax levy will be reduced accordingly.